What is living in Boston like?

 - Marketing: A sample of a press release or a set of marketing show description would be the best examples of a writing samples for the marketing and public relations professional internship.

-- Development: A sample of an annual fund gift appeal, or an except from a grant proposal would be the best example of a writing sample for the Development professional internship.
+- Development: A sample of an annual fund gift appeal, or an excerpt from a grant proposal would be the best example of a writing sample for the Development professional internship.

 Should I send a portfolio with my application?